simon-rb/train_ml_model_edge_node/README.md

 ## Project Overview

-This repository demonstrates a simple example of training an AI model using TensorFlow on Alibaba Cloud's Zurich edge node.
-The goal is to showcase the basic process of leveraging edge computing resources for AI workloads.
-While this is a straightforward example, it sets the stage for exploring more advanced use cases in the future.
+This repository demonstrates a basic example of training an AI model using TensorFlow on Alibaba Cloud's Zurich edge node.
+The primary aim is to showcase the process of leveraging edge computing resources for AI workloads in a straightforward way.
+While this example is intentionally simple, it sets the stage for exploring more complex and efficient use cases in the future.

 ## Project Contents